Poker Basics, Poker Strategy

 Why Do Ante Bets Exist?

-The dealer collects all ante bets before the action starts and puts them into the middle, making the pot bigger and enticing players to try and steal the chips already in there.
+The dealer collects all ante bets before the action starts and puts them into the middle, and those chips become contested money that players from every position have an incentive to go after.

 For instance, playing in a $5/10 cash game without antes, the starting pot would be $15.
 With a $1 ante per player, at an 8-handed table, the pot would grow to $23.